DiamondLightSource/pythonSoftIOC/docs/how-to/use-asyncio-in-an-ioc.rst

 The ``dispatcher`` is created and passed to :func:`~softioc.softioc.iocInit`.
 This is what allows the use of :mod:`asyncio` functions in this IOC.
+It contains a new event loop to handle this.

 The ``async update`` function will increment the value of ``ai`` once per second, sleeping that coroutine between updates.